ansible/ansible/docs/docsite/rst/inventory_guide/intro_inventory.rst

           northwest:
           southwest:

-If you need to store lists or hash data, or prefer to keep host and group specific variables separate from the inventory file, see :ref:`splitting_out_vars`.

-Child groups have a couple of properties to note:

- - Any host that is member of a child group is automatically a member of the parent group.
- - A child group's variables will have higher precedence (override) a parent group's variables.
+A child group's variables will have higher precedence (override) a parent group's variables.
- - Groups can have multiple parents and children, but not circular relationships.
- - Hosts can also be in multiple groups, but there will only be **one** instance of a host, merging the data from the multiple groups.

 .. _splitting_out_vars:

 Organizing host and group variables
 ===================================

 Although you can store variables in the main inventory file, storing separate host and group variables files may help you organize your variable values more easily.
+You can also use lists and hash data in host and group variables files, which you cannot do in your main inventory file.

 Host and group variable files must use YAML syntax.
 Valid file extensions include '.yml', '.yaml', '.json', or no file extension.
 See :ref:`yaml_syntax` if you are new to YAML.

 Ansible loads host and group variable files by searching paths relative to the inventory file or the playbook file.
 If your inventory file at ``/etc/ansible/hosts`` contains a host named 'foosball' that belongs to two groups, 'raleigh' and 'webservers', that host will use variables in YAML files at the following locations: